Leoquicenoz/financial_operations_auction_system/README.md

 <summary>Login using token</summary>

-To log in and be able to use the features that require authorization, you must click on the lock button at the top right of the *Operations* and *Bids* endpoints.
+To login and be able to use the features that require authorization, you must click on the lock button at the top right of the *Operations* and *Bids* endpoints.
-In the “`client_secret`” field you must enter the token generated for the user you want to log in (bear in mind that the token lasts 30 minutes, after this time a new one must be generated).
+In the “`client_secret`” field you must enter the token generated for the user you want to login (bear in mind that the token lasts 30 minutes, after this time a new one must be generated).

 <img src="https://github.com/user-attachments/assets/c50d817e-82eb-44b7-8b1e-60dee99cf8cf" width="400">